OwenSanzas/PIG-Game/README.md

     ● Bob rolls 4, 6.
 He has to stop, and his score is still 13 (13 + 0).
     ● etc.
     ````
+## Challenges
+* The logic of this game is not very hard.
+However, how to make computer cleverer is a big problem.
+Here I tried to give computer a good strategy.
+For example, when computer gets more than 12 score, it won't roll again since this is a fair enough score.